 - extra virgin olive oil

-Dice the eggplants, place them in a colander and spatter them with a teaspoon of salt.
+Dice the eggplant, place them in a colander and spatter them with a teaspoon of salt.

 Clean and cut the cherry tomatoes in two or four.

 Peel and smash the garlic clove with the blade of a big knife.

 Heat a tablespoon of olive oil in a large pan and brown the garlic.
 Remove it and add the eggplant.

 Cover and cook, medium heat and stirring every now and then, until the eggplant are well cooked - no white parts - and a little crust forms on the surface.

 Transfer them to a bowl, pour another teaspoon of olive oil into the pan, add the tomatoes, sprinkle them with a pinch of salt, cover and cook about ten minutes.